PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 find -property f/<QUERY_TEXT>

-refers to the text that will be searched through the Client List when the user indicates -client
+where QUERY_TEXT refers to the text that will be searched through the Client List when the user indicates -client and Property List when the user indicates -property.

 The sequence diagram for both find client and find property is as shown below: